 “There was a long time where no matter what I did, I could be absolutely certain that the first paragraph would be a snide dismissal of ‘Flagpole Sitta’ with a little twist at the end of ‘But I like it okay.’
 No one could just admit that they liked it or say they hated it.
 It was always couched in dismissal.
 I happened to be hypersensitive to that.
 Which is a stupid thing to be, but I am nonetheless.”

 — Sean Nelson, the lead singer of Harvey Danger, discussing the odd status of his band’s biggest hit in his life during a 2013 interview.
-Nelson has spent more than two decades as an editor at the Seattle alt-weekly The Stranger, while periodically performing and touring with various well-known Northwest bands such as The Decemberists, The Long Winters, and Death Cab For Cutie.
+Before leaving Seattle in 2018, Nelson spent more than two decades as an editor and contributor at the Seattle alt-weekly The Stranger, while periodically performing and touring with various well-known Northwest bands such as The Decemberists, The Long Winters, and Death Cab For Cutie.
 (Harvey Danger broke up in 2009, and Nelson’s 2013 interview was celebrating the release of a solo album.)
 Nelson’s long-term gig as a journalist with one foot in the music industry has at times led to unusual situations, such as in 2015 when he wrote a news story about Critical Mass activists going after a Zipcar driver while “Flagpole Sitta” was playing on a speaker attached to one of the cyclists’ bikes.
-“It's enough to make you take public transportation,” he wrote.
+“It’s enough to make you take public transportation,” he wrote.

 Why The New Radicals’ breakup was the best thing that could have ever happened to Gregg Alexander